ARSFI/cms-mqtt-broker/README.md

 * Capable of filtering messages forwarded to other MQTT brokers
   * Uses standard MQTT topic filter format

-# Desired features (not implemented yet)
-* Suport SSL/TLS connections

 # Configuration
 * All configuration is made in the appSettings.json file.
 See comments in file for details.

-The 'Kestrel' section of the appSettigns.json file is used to define the ports and protocols used for websocket conections
+The 'Kestrel' section of the appsSettings.json file is used to define the ports and protocols used for web socket connections

 The 'MQTT' section contains the bulk of other settings.